dbenson5225/MCMC_pump_test_analysis/README.md

     lower_bound    = np.array([1.e-3,     1.,  -60,  1.0,  -10.])
     upper_bound    = np.array([  0.5,  2000.,    0,  5.0,    5.])

 Once the user has created (or copied from these repositories) the well_data.txt, and drawdown and pumping rate files, then simply type "python step_test_mcmc.py at the command line.
 The optimized, minimized, and MCMC "parameters" will be displayed on the screen as well as written to disk.
 The entire MCMC chain is written to disk in an h5 file, which can be extremely big.
-But if the chain is successful, you may turn that flag to False and never need to run the MCMC again.
+But if the chain is successful, you may turn the MCMC flag in "well_data.txt" to False and never need to run the MCMC again.
 Any future scenarios that you would like to test can just read the h5 file from disk.